gcallah/SunsCorona/markdown/silentsolar.md

 ### Scenes

 Loretta Diangelo was soaking some red kidney beans in the kitchen.
-Over her should, she remarked to Tom, "Christianity, you know, is white supremacist."
+Over her shoulder, she remarked to Tom, "Christianity, you know, is white supremacist."

 "It is?"